cneben/QuickQanava/doc/guide/guide.md

 QuickQanava Developper Guide  {#mainpage}
 ============================

-QuickQanava2 is a GPL open-source C++11/QML library designed to display graphs in a Qt QML application.
+QuickQanava2 is an open-source C++11/QML library designed to display graphs in a Qt QML application.
 QuickQanava provide classes to generate various layouts of directed graphs and visualize their nodes with custom styles on a graphic canvas.

+QuickQanava2 is released under LGPL v3, and is shipped with GTpo library (distributed under MIT licence).

 QuickQanava2 source repository is hosted on GitHub: https://github.com/cneben/quickqanava